 Planning an Affiliate Marketing Program

-For those organisations that are thinking of setting themselves up an affiliate marketing program, there a quite a few aspects to be considered to ensure that they are able to take the best possible advantage of the process as possible.
+For those organisations that are thinking of taking their busines online and setting themselves up an affiliate marketing program, there a quite a few aspects to be considered to ensure that they are able to take the best possible advantage of the process as possible.
 Let's run through these aspects now:

 Ok, the first part is probably the most important (as it is with anything to do within business) in identifying exactly why an affiliate program is needed and its intended outcomes.
 These could be a number of reasons such as to: